revyos-ros/fogros2-release/QUICKSTART.md

 Install FogROS 2 and ROS 2 from Scratch
 ---

-This is quick start guide for installing FogROS 2 (and ROS 2) and its requisites from scratch (e.g., in a VM).
+This is a quick start guide for installing FogROS 2 (and ROS 2) and its requisites from scratch (e.g., in a VM).
 New contributors to the project can start here.

-1. Install Ubuntu 20.04 or Ubuntu 22.04
+1. Install Ubuntu 20.04 or Ubuntu 22.04.
+See [here](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) for a tutorial.

 2. Upgrade
 ```bash